rocket111185/nextcrm-app-research/docs/research/2026-04-11-crash-reproduction-runbook.md

 ### Important notes

 1. This case depends on the input shape.
-2. If you use rows where `company` is present, the crash may not happen.
+2. The easiest trigger is a normal scalar `employees` cell such as `50`.
 3. Preserve the exact CSV content as evidence.

 ### Suggested `symptom.txt`

-1. Importing a CSV with `last_name` present and `company` empty causes the import flow to fail.
+1. Importing a CSV with a plain `employees` value such as `50` causes the import flow to fail.
-2. The failure occurs during server-side data normalization.
+2. The failure occurs during server-side data normalization of the employee range field.
 3. The error is input-shape dependent.

 ## After collecting evidence